 This is the best innovation I have come across in the recent past.
 Though they have been around since the 1980's, they have become popular only recently.
 Now that they are made of silicon, they have become more comfortable.
 When I started my menstrual cycle for the time, my mom handed me a pack of disposable sanitary pads.
 But years later, when my daughter gets her menstrual cycle for the first time, i will be handing her a menstrual cup.
 That is the kind of change i want our generation to bring about.

 Read my detailed blog post on the Sirona menstrual cup.
+You can but it from here.

 I also tried the Namyaa menstrual cup.
 Read my take on it here.